Turn to Jonathan C. Kieschnick if you were injured in a construction accident.

 - All safety policies are to be enforced

-- Proactive measures are taken to eliminate dangers on the site or at least provide appropriate warning of those dangers
+- Proactive measures are taken to eliminate dangers on the site or at least provide appropriate warnings of those dangers.

-- All equipment that is used by either you or any other member of the crew is safe to operate
+- All equipment used by either you or any other crew member is safe to operate.

 Your employer may or may not offer workers’ compensation insurance—it is not required by Texas law.
 However, if there is no worker’s compensation, you may be able to obtain compensation for your injury.
 Jonathan will review your case, including the company’s insurance policies (or lack thereof), and advise you on what to do next about your claim.